3vorp/Spunch-Bot/README.md

 it just uses regular json formatting, read the example file for specifics

-also you can edit `config.py` to change some defaults like prefixes and colors
+## config

+`config.py` contains most of the hardcoded stuff like colors and channel ids, so feel free to edit that to change most defaults

 from there just run the python file and enjoy